Easy eco-friendly swaps for a sustainable Christmas

 While the storage tins are usually made from recyclable PET, a lot of wrappings contain polystyrene or polypropylene, which are non-recyclable.
 So, although individually-wrapped options are great for sharing, they’re not so good for the environment.

 We love Cocoa Loco’s organic, fair-trade options as a plastic-free alternative.
 All chocolates are palm-oil free and handmade in their West Sussex Chocolate Barn, and the brand avoids using plastic in its packaging.
-Plus, from Milk Chocolate Elves to Dark Chocolate and Raspberry Stars, they have excellent festive offerings.

 Think you’ll miss your usual?
 Go for Quality Street’s festive tin.
 The coloured wrappers are compostable, while the foil ones can be recycled in the same way as cans.